arosenkranz/scenarios/identifying-frontend-issues/01-getting-started/04-step.md

   If you explored either application earlier, you may even find your own session by toggling the **GEO > City** facet.

-3. In the search box at the top of the page, remove any existing filters and search for data from the Storedog microsite by selecting the facet under **Services** titled **storedog-microsite**.
+3. In the search box at the top of the page, remove any existing filters and search for data from the Discounts frontend by selecting the facet under **Services** titled **discounts-frontend**.

   To further narrow down your search, also select **Desktop** under the **Device** facet.